-- Cats cannot survive on a vegetarian/vegan diet or a diet designed for cats, as they have specific nutrient requirements.
+- Cats cannot survive on a vegetarian/vegan diet or a diet designed for dogs, as they have specific nutrient requirements.

 - Premium foods contain no fillers (ingredients that bulk up the volume of the food but are not digested) so the volume of faeces your cat will produce on a premium food is significantly less.
 They are also less likely to have issues with diarrhoea or constipation.

 - Split your cat’s daily food requirement over at least 2 meals a day.
 Avoid leaving food down between meals as this can lead to over-eating and weight gain, spoiling of food, issues with pests and can attract other neighbourhood cats.

 - Because premium cat foods contain no fillers the total volume of food your cat will need in a day is smaller.